gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

 ---

 ## 1. Setting Up Test Environment 🛠️

 To set up the test project in **Gordon360** from scratch:
+Remeber that Step1 to Step3 are only needed if you haven't set up the test project yet.
+If you already have a test project, skip to Step 4 to start.

 ### Step 1: Create the Test Project